qor/doc/admin/fields.md

 order.EditAttrs("User", "PaymentAmount", "ShippedAt", "CancelledAt", "State", "ShippingAddress")

 // Set attributes will be shown for the show page, similar to new page
-// If ShowAttrs haven't been configured, there will be no show page generated, by will show the edit from instead order.ShowAttrs("User", "PaymentAmount", "ShippedAt", "CancelledAt", "State", "ShippingAddress")
+// If ShowAttrs haven't been configured, there will be no show page generated, by will show the edit form instead order.ShowAttrs("User", "PaymentAmount", "ShippedAt", "CancelledAt", "State", "ShippingAddress")
 ```